Training : The Biology of Child Poverty

 "I could not recommend Helen's training session on The Biology of Child Poverty enough.
 The course content was entirely relevant to our school setting, and the community in which we are based, providing new, and much needed, perspectives on the impact of poverty on children and their families, and how this can present itself.
 Alongside this, Helen provided practical and realistic suggestions for supporting children, with a focus on making these manageable for schools and their staff.

-Feedback from Alexandra Allan, Headteacher, The Aldgate School and CoL Children's Centre, London, EC3.
+Testimonial from Headteacher, Alexandra Allan, The Aldgate School and CoL Children's Centre, London, EC3.

 • The genetics and neuroscience of poverty